London United Busways: Shepherd's Bush (S)

-History

 Shepherd's Bush garage opened in 1906.

 Stamford Brook (V)

-Stamford Brook garage operates routes 9, 211, 272, 283, E3, and N9.
+Stamford Brook garage operates routes 220, 272, 283, 440 and E3.

-History

 Stamford Brook opened as a bus garage in 1980 after a two-year construction.
 Originally built as Chiswick Tram depot, it had latterly been used to operate the British European Airways bus service between Heathrow Airport and the West London Air Terminal on Cromwell Road.

 The original plan was to create a temporary home for the Riverside garage buses and staff whilst that garage was re-built with a view to taking on the workload from Mortlake and Turnham Green which were to close.
 However this idea was changed and the garage took on the work from Turnham Green which closed and also inherited the garage code V. Following service reductions, Mortlake and Riverside closed in 1983, with some of their work moving to Stamford Brook.

 In 1981 Stamford Brook took on Airbus routes A1 and A2 following the withdrawal of the existing British Airways services between Heathrow Airport and central London.
 These vehicles were transferred in 1994 to West Ramp (which became an outstation of V) leaving the garage with an allocation of MCW Metroriders, MCW Metrobuses, Leyland Olympians and Dennis Darts.